sriram-d/msgraph-training-webhooks-customdata-insights/Lab.md

 }
 ```

-### Run the application
+### Run the batch requests application

 Run the application.

 You are prompted to log in and grant consent to read and write the current user's profile.
 After granting consent, the application will continue.

 The application is making a REST calls to the Microsoft Graph that submits 3 requests in one call to retrieve the top Mail item, Calendar item, and Contact item from your account.